tanvi3kulkarni/comparingevents/README.md

-# gitpractice
+# comparingevents
-this is a little repository for me to practice using git and github!!
+this is a repository that hosts my SETI event comparison script!